 Bradford's Council Plan recognises this need to put equalities at the forefront of our thinking and makes a clear commitment to striving to secure equality of opportunity for everyone.
-A fair, inclusive and sustainable recovery from the pandemic is at its heart and equalities is fundamental to each of its priority outcomes.
+A fair, inclusive and sustainable recovery from the pandemic is at its heart and in so doing, working towards becoming a fairer and equal employer and district is fundamental to each of its priority outcomes.
 Our Council Plan includes commitments to:

-- Put equalities at the heart of all we do everyone can access services regardless of background, protected characteristics including low income groups, we embrace our different communities and build an inclusive organisation; - Work together with communities to involve them and empower people in designing the ways that we achieve better outcomes; - Support people early to prevent needs from escalating and to improve their life chances and outcomes; - Improve equality of opportunity by addressing factors affecting economic participation and poverty; - Make it easier for people to adopt healthier lifestyles and reduce health inequalities; - Support people furthest from the labour market into work; - Provide access to specialist housing;

-- Improve social mobility for children including a focus on children in the most deprived parts of the District; - Use a targeted approach to reducing health inequalities; - Increase awareness and reporting of hate crime; - Build and encourage a workforce that represents the communities we serve at all levels.
+- Put equalities at the heart of all we do, so that everyone can access services, regardless of background and protected characteristics, including low-income groups, and that we embrace our different communities and build an inclusive organisation; Work together with communities to involve them and empower people in designing the ways that we achieve better outcomes; - Support people early to prevent needs from escalating and to improve their life chances and outcomes; - Improve equality of opportunity by addressing factors affecting economic participation and poverty; - Make it easier for people to adopt healthier lifestyles and reduce health inequalities; - Support people furthest from the labour market into work; - Provide access to specialist housing; - Improve social mobility for children including a focus on children in the most deprived parts of the District; - Use a targeted approach to reducing health inequalities; - Increase awareness and reporting of hate crime; - Build and encourage a workforce that represents the communities we serve at all levels.

-Equalities is everyone's business and our Equality Objectives are there to help ensure that equality is understood in all its complexity, mainstreamed throughout the organisation and embedded in all that we do.
+Equalities is everyone's business and our Equality Objectives are there to help ensure that it is understood in all its complexity, mainstreamed throughout the organisation and embedded in all that we do.
 The objectives and associated actions build on an outstanding body of existing work some of which is highlighted in the document.
 We know however, that there is more to do and we aim to be a learning organisation which is why we invited the Local Government Association to review our approach to equalities leading to our decision to refresh and strengthen our current objectives and plan.